© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 New Foxhall Dovecot is a scheduled monument protected by Cadw under reference DE055.
 View the official record →

-New Foxhall Dovecot is a post-medieval dovecote located in Denbighshire, Wales, that reflects the agricultural practices and subsistence economy of its period.
+New Foxhall Dovecot is a post-medieval dovecote located in Denbighshire, Wales, serving as evidence of agricultural practice and animal husbandry during the early modern period.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE055.

 New Foxhall Dovecot dates from the post medieval/modern period, and is classified as a dovecote.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 New Foxhall Dovecot is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE055.